awsdocs/aws-javascript-developer-guide-v2/using-lambda-iam-role-setup.md

 **To create the Lambda execution role in IAM**

-1. Open the `slotsassets.zip` archive file that you downloaded from the [code example archive on GitHub](https://github.com/aws-doc-sdk-examples/javascript/example_code/lambda/tutorial/slotassets.zip )\.
+1. Open the `slotassets.zip` archive file that you downloaded from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip)\.

 1. Copy the `lambda-role-setup.js` script from the archive to the folder that contains your credentials JSON file\.